-Academic Advising Unit has set collaboration with Activities Unit in CS program to support gifted, creative, and talented students.
+Academic Advising Unit collaboration with Activities Unit in IS program always support gifted, creative, and talented, students.
 They offered extracurricular activities in variety of fields to develop their abilities and skills.
-The CS program also takes appropriate actions to support and motivate their participation by encouraging them to participate through E-mails and announcements in advertisements board.
-At the end of term, College of Computer Science and Information Systems honored its students who participate in activities and others.
+The IS program also takes appropriate actions to support and motivate their participation by encouraging them to participate through E-mails and announcements in advertisements board.
+In the end of term, College of Computer Science and Information Systems honored its students who participating in Activities and others.

 Academic Advisors are responsible to deal with high and low achiever students and give them help and support.
-Each advisor must prepare a file for each student which contains a biography of the student during his studies at the university (student's behavior during the study, Student's activities, Student's marks and grades etc.), from where the College authority can make assessment about the students and face their problems and find appropriate solutions.
-The most important contents of the file are: student's personal data, the student timetable for the semester, the student academic transcript, student midterms marks, the students follow up courses, the Drop/Add courses for the students, the attendance and absence sheet for students and their excuses and others.
+Each advisor must prepare a file for each student which contains a biography of the student during his studies at the university (student's behavior during the study, Student's activities, Student's marks and grades etc.), from where the College authority can make an assessment about the students and face their problems and find appropriate solutions.

+The most important contents of the file are: student's personal data, the student timetable for the semester, the student's academic transcript, student midterms marks, the student's follow up courses, the Drop/Add courses for the students, the attendance and absence sheet for students and their excuses and others.

-Advisors also study the irregular students' status to assist them in achieving the desired success, and help them overcome the obstacles and problems they face, and put the students on their plan.
+Advisors also study the irregular students' status to assist them to achieve the desired success and help them overcome the obstacles and problems they face and put the students on their plan.